Unity-Technologies/com.unity.multiplayer.docs/mppm/play-mode-scenario/play-mode-scenario-req.md

 * The Pause and Step icons in the Game view window aren't supported for local and remote targets.
 * You can only run a remote instance on the Linux platform.
-* You can only run a local instance on MacOS, Linux, Windows, or Android platforms.
+* You can only run a local instance on MacOS, Linux, Windows, and, from version 1.5.0, Android platforms.
 * Play Mode Scenarios doesn’t support [Play Mode shortcuts](https://docs.unity3d.com/6000.0/Documentation/Manual/UnityHotkeys.html).

 ## Additional resources